 Additionally, we also know teacher practice is improved through truly learning essential standards and analyzing and collaboratively reflecting on common and formative assessment data.
 Therefore, we create time in our daily schedule for this.
 Additionally, pre-pandemic collaborative team time included learning walks both vertically and horizontally to spark conversation and learn from each other’s practices.

-In four years, a complete shift has taken place regarding how Brandenburg teachers plan and how they think about student learning.
+In five years, a complete shift has taken place regarding how Brandenburg teachers plan and how they think about student learning.
 We have moved from “I taught it” to “what can I do so the students learn it?”
 All staff is loyal to moving all our students and doing whatever it takes for them to be successful.
 We recognize that teachers cannot do this alone process has led to a common understanding of quality Tier I instruction, effective and efficient intervention, and extensions.
-Data is now analyzed skill by skill and student by the student on a consistently all students can progress from where they start.
+Data is now analyzed skill by skill and student by student on a consistently all students can progress from where they start.

 Achievement Data Files

 In addition, we went from 1 distinction in 2017-2018 in Science to state distinctions in 2018-19, 2019-2020, and 2020-2021.